-What can employers do if their employees are taking a noticeably larger amount of sick leave?
+What can employers do if their employees are taking sick leave during match games?

 It is important not to jump to conclusions if staff members call in sick when matches are taking place.
-However if it transpires that the sickness was not genuine, employers may be able to take disciplinary action.
+Employers should investigate the absence in a normal way.
+However, if it transpires that the sickness was not genuine, employers may be able to take disciplinary action.

 A way of avoiding large amounts of sickness - which can be an impact to any business - would be to consider being flexible with regards to staff taking leave or allowing them time during the working day to watch matches.

 What should employers do if a large number of people ask for time off at the last minute?

 There is no legal obligation for employers to accommodate last-minute requests for time off, especially if there is a policy in place for notice to be given to book any time off.

 Further information on legal topics can be found on DAS Householdlaw.
 To find out if you have access to this resource, please consult your policy documentation or contact your insurance broker.

 About DAS Householdlaw